Dharamsitejas/WebMarks/README.md

 - Always remember that a satisfied life is better than successful life because success is measured by others, but your satisfaction is measured by your own heart, mind and soul.
 - At every crossroads in life you have two choices; one is right and the other is easy.
 - Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind. - Bernard M. Baruch
+- Life is mostly forth and bubble, two things stand like stone.
+Kindness in another's trouble, courage in your own.

 <hr>